Ishraq21/RAGnetic/README.md

 ### 1. Agent Configuration

-This example defines an agent that uses an embedding model, a specific vector store, and multiple data sources.
+This example defines an agent that uses an embedding model, a specific vector store, and a CSV data sources.
+(You can assign multiple data sources as well.)
 ```yaml
 # agents/support_summarizer_agent.yaml
 name: support_summarizer_agent